pokaa3a/how-to-set-up-env-for-deep-learning/README.md

 ## Steps

-1. Install Ubuntu 16.04 dual boot with Windows.
+1. Install Ubuntu 16.04 in dual boot with Windows 10.
 2. Install NVIDIA drivers, CUDA and cuDNN.
 3. Install Anaconda and Pytorch.